 Trend 2 — From Content Production to Content Orchestration

-Content teams are shifting from one-off creation to coordinated systems that treat content as a distributed product.
+Content teams are moving from creating one-off pieces to coordinated systems that treat content as a shared product.
 Instead of producing articles in isolation, modern workflows assemble format-agnostic content blocks, automate repurposing, and feed centralized performance signals back into planning.
 This changes both tooling choices and team design: orchestration requires connectivity, observability, and governance, not just a faster editor.

 What changes in practice: